Special Experience

 Stroll the Beautiful Garden Created by Ogawa Jihei VII

-Keiunkan’s beautiful 6,000 square meter garden is one of its many charms, and you can follow the serene joy of the tea ceremony with a tranquil stroll across its grounds.
+Keiunkan’s beautiful 6,000 square meter garden is one of its many charms, and this experience includes a guided, tranquil stroll across its grounds.
 The garden was created by Ogawa Jihei VII, a landscape gardener behind such notable others as the garden of Heian Shrine in Kyoto.
 Ogawa favored an unprecedented openness of layout that the Keiunkan garden superbly demonstrates.

 The main garden is designed for strolling, with a dry pond bed as its centerpiece